As we begin our journey in 2015, here are a few thoughts on big data trends for mobile devices.

 Clearly, mobile devices are making dramatic changes to the way people choose, buy and consume things.

 Currently mobile led targeting is usually based only on factors like location, whereas, consumer choice is a more complex decision.
 A choice is sometimes based on your context (like location), but more often, driven by your tastes, your influences, and your past behavior.

 The big challenge for marketers is: Take a trillion options available today because of big data and the internet and reduce it a few relevant options that display easily on a small screen.

 Simplifying the world’s choices on the mobile is the next big consumer marketing challenge

 Finding ways to reduce big data to relevant data is the answer to solving the paradox of more.
 The answer lies in choice engines that understand you as a person, and take all the aspects of your life into consideration, before presenting a set of recommendations to you.

 Currently, recommendations are based only on an increasingly narrowing sliver of transactional data an enterprise has about a customer.
 What is needed is a handle on the customer’s genuine tastes – not just within that one category of product that she or he might be looking for at the moment, but in a range of other cross-category products and services – from books to holidays to food, clothing or time of day one prefers for shopping or favourite retailers and locations.

 One of the interesting approaches to solving this challenge is to build a Taste Graph.

-Crayon data’s proprietary cross-category taste graph combines internal and external data across areas like taste, influence, context and behaviour to plot the affinity of every product in the world to every other.
+Crayon data’s proprietary cross-category taste graph combines internal and external data across areas like the taste, influence, context and behavior to plot the affinity of every product in the world to every other.

 This massive graph is then used, to build revolutionary mobile apps like Crayon’s Maya – a personal concierge that simplifies and delivers choices.